Jawfish/hotchain/README.md

 - https://pkg.go.dev/maps@master
 - https://pkg.go.dev/cmp@master

+Also see the proposal for range-over-function iterators: https://go.dev/wiki/RangefuncExperiment

 ---

 hotchain is a Go package that offers functional utilities for slices, allowing for a more declarative approach to data manipulation.